cpwood/Pico-Go-Web/content/docs/help/commands.md

 Deletes all files and directories from the board.
 Useful when starting a new project.

-### Project settings

-Opens up the project settings configuration file in VS Code.
-These values override the global settings values.

 ### Global settings

 Opens up the global settings configuration file in VS Code.